vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

     vp.read_csv(
         "/project/data/VerticaPy/docs/source/_static/website/examples/data/booking/expedia.csv",
         schema = "public",
-        parse_nrows = 20000000
+        parse_nrows = 20000000,
     )
     start_time = time.time()
     expedia = vp.vDataFrame("public.expedia")
     print("elapsed time = {}".format(time.time() - start_time))

-The :py:func:`verticapy.vDataFrame` was created in about a second.
+The :py:func:`~verticapy.vDataFrame` was created in about a second.
 All the data—about 4GB—is stored in Vertica, requiring no in-memory data loading.

 Now, to compare the above result with in-memory loading, we load about half the dataset into pandas:

 .. note::

      This process is expensive on local machines, so avoid running the following code if your computer has less than 2GB of memory.

 .. code-block:: python